 This is the question every beginner wants answered, and the honest answer is uncomfortable for premium kit manufacturers: a £2 mason jar grows lettuce and basil just as well as a £200 smart garden.
 The plant does not know or care what container it is sitting in.
 It responds to three things: the nutrient solution, the pH of that solution, and the light it receives.

 If your nutrient solution is correctly mixed, your pH is in the 5.5-6.5 range, and your plant gets adequate light, it will grow equally well in a recycled jam jar or a designer planter with WiFi connectivity.
 The chemistry is identical because the chemistry does not change based on the price of the container.
+For the complete nutrient basics, see our hydroponic nutrients for beginners guide.

 Where premium systems have a slight edge is in consistency.
 Built-in LED lights provide reliable, calibrated light regardless of your window orientation, the season, or the weather.
 Automated timers ensure the light schedule never varies.
 Some systems monitor water levels and alert you via an app when topping up is needed.
 These features reduce the chance of human error, which is genuinely the primary cause of plant failure in hydroponics.